Solar-network/docs/docs/tutorials/iot/storing-data-on-the-blockchain.md

 [[toc]]

 The example sketch we will be building works on both, the [Arduino IDE](/tutorials/iot/environment/arduino) and with [PlatformIO](/tutorials/iot/environment/os).
-We will be using Swipechain Cpp-Client, Cpp-Crypto, and an Adafruit ESP32 Feather to post a SHA256 hash of your boards 'Chip ID' to the [Swipechain blockchain](/introduction/blockchain).
+We will be using Solar Cpp-Client, Cpp-Crypto, and an Adafruit ESP32 Feather to post a SHA256 hash of your boards 'Chip ID' to the [Solar blockchain](/introduction/blockchain).

 ## Step 1: Project Setup